-Figure~\ref{fig:cheetah}-left shows average results over 30 runs for the first task.
-This task consists of moving back and forth from point A to point B (shown in Figure~\ref{fig:cheetah_dom}) as many times as possible given a time limit of 1000 steps.
-The corresponding reward machine gives a reward of 1000 every time the agent completes a lap.
-The agent also receives a small \textit{control penalization} on every step -- which is a standard penalization that discourages the agent from falling.
 The results show that CRM largely outperforms the other approaches, completing 9 laps on average by the end of learning.
 HRM also performs well, completing around 6 laps per episode by the end of learning.
 As before, the problem with HRM is that it optimizes for reaching the next subgoal (A or B) without considering what has to be done next.
 While CRM learns to slow down before reaching A or B so it can quickly jump back afterwards, HRM learns to run full speed until reaching A or B and, as a result, keeps advancing a few steps before being able to slow down and start moving in the opposite direction.

 Note that the strength of CRM relies on being able to effectively share experience among different RM states.
 Being able to achieve one task while trying to achieve a different one (for example, reaching point A while trying to get to point B) allows CRM to learn efficiently.
 If that sort of behaviour cannot happen, then CRM would not help much since the shared experience would not provide new insights into how to solve the problem.
-In contrast, HRM performs the best in tasks where it's problem decomposition preserves optimal policies.
-To provide a complete view of the strengths and weaknesses of these approaches, we designed a second task for the half-cheetah that is ideal for HRM and difficult for CRM.
+In contrast, HRM performs the best in tasks where its problem decomposition preserves optimal policies.
+To provide a complete view of the strengths and weaknesses of these approaches, we designed a second task for HalfCheetah-v3 that is ideal for HRM and difficult for CRM.